embl-cba/imagej-courses/practicals/intensity-quantification.md

 ## Discussion points

 - Divide by the length (and or width) of the laser damage cut?
 	- length makes sense
-	- width probably not
+	- width probably not due to diffraction limit

 - How do our observations relate to this: https://en.wikipedia.org/wiki/Binding_constant

-- What about computing the mean intensity in the nucleus next to the damage site?
+- What about using the mean intensity in the nucleus next to the damage site as a biological readout?
-	- In principle attractive, because for a association rate constant (K_A) we need the concentration of the unbound protein.
-	- For a confocal image this can make sense if there are not many substructures in the nucleus (like nucleoli).
-Basically, if the concentration of the protein is homgeneous, the mean intensity gives information about the concentration of the unbound protein.
+	- It is an attractive number, because for measuring a association rate constant (K_A) we need the concentration of the unbound protein.
+Thus, if (i) this was a confocal image and (ii) if there are not too many substructures in the nucleus (like nucleoli) the mean intensity gives information about the concentration of the unbound protein.
 	- However, it is less obvious how to measure the concentration of the bound protein, as required for a K_A, probably one needs something else?!
 	- For a widefield image the PSF is unbounded in 3D and it is thus not clear at all how to measure a concentration.

 &nbsp;